Updated:

 "It's an opportunity for students who have a safe space, it's a place for them to regulate.
 And it's also a space for staff to access for their own mental health."

-Wellbeing Hubs provide a variety of essential services for students, such as counselling, coaching, peer mentoring, wellbeing groups, workshops, healthy lifestyle programmes, art therapy, and anxiety programmes.
-These programs aim to reduce the risk of student mental distress and offer long-term solutions to mental health problems.
+Wellbeing Hubs provide a variety of essential targeted support services for students, such as counselling, coaching, peer mentoring, wellbeing groups, workshops, healthy lifestyle programmes, art therapy, and anxiety programmes.
+These programs support inclusion and aim to reduce the risk of student mental distress and offer long-term solutions to mental health problems.

 "Over the last three years, we've grown the services the Wellbeing Hub offers from just interventions to it being central to our whole school approach to mental health by providing a safe space, providing opportunities for supportive conversations and meetings with students and parents, a place where we can do mediations, a place for us to provide one-to-ones and group intervention.
 The plan moving forward is to continue the development and building of the Wellbeing Hub."

-The Wellbeing Hub significantly impacts students' mental health.
+The Wellbeing Hub significantly impacts inclusion by supporting students' mental health.
 Through the support services provided, students can cope with various mental health problems such as stress, anxiety, depression, and other mental health problems that they may not have previously brought up.

-Teachers, students, and parents can have peace of mind knowing that students have a supportive place to go, and mental health professionals are on hand to guide them.
+Teachers, students, and parents can have peace of mind knowing that students have a supportive place to go, and a range of wellbeing and inclusion professionals are on hand to guide them.
 Students are happier, healthier, and perform better academically because they have access to vital wellbeing resources that cater to their specific needs.

 The Wellbeing Hubs usually work on a referral basis, these vary from school to school and depend on the needs of the school and the local community the school is within.
 A school will develop a simple referral process that staff or teachers use to refer individuals they have concerns about.

-Wellbeing concerns are picked up through early identification methods which can be as simple as knowing the child well, a wellbeing survey or assessment process or the child saying that are struggling.
+Wellbeing isuuess or concerns are picked up through early identification methods which can be as simple as knowing the child well, a wellbeing survey or assessment process or the child saying that they are struggling.

 It is easy for staff to know how to identify a struggling student in need of referral because of the other work the school has done around promoting a culture of mental health awareness.
 The school culture must make it safe for students to ask for help for mental health and that all staff are clear on referral processes and their role in student mental health problem early identification and remit of the Wellbeing Hub to provide support to address these needs.